 Under the Indigenous Knowledge program a Strategy for the Conservation and Application of Indigenous Knowledge across north Australia is being finalised.
 The strategy will guide the program which aims to:

-documenting the needs and aspirations of Traditional Owners with respect to the conservation of IK across north Australia;
+- document the needs of Traditional Owners to support the conservation of Indigenous knowledge across north Australia;

-providing practical tools for Traditional Owners to enable them to develop equitable working relationships with research and other agencies; and
+- provide practical tools for use by Traditional Owners to enable them to develop equal working relationships with research and other agencies;

 - communicate the results to ensure full exposure and investment towards knowledge conservation; and

 - develop an appropriate means of securing Indigenous Knowledge and all it entails in northern Australia.